 We’ve entered the last stretch of summer when everything is overripe and so green it feels obscene.
 The alien whirr of the cicadas enhances the uncanny mood.
-These are the bugs that spend years underground feeding on the roots of trees before emerging to buzz for a few weeks so they can find a mate, breed, and die.
-The ones that surface every seventeen years are classified into Broods I through XXIII, which enhances their mythic aura.
+They spend years underground feeding on the roots of trees before emerging to buzz for a few weeks so they can find a mate, breed, and die.
+The ones that surface every seventeen years are classified into Broods I through XXIII, which enhances their mythos.
 I think we’re in the neighborhood of Brood X, but their cycles are getting screwy because of climate change.

 Strange how I can fall asleep to traffic, sirens, and yelling in the city, but a few cicadas chirruping in the countryside leave me feeling frazzled and existential.
 Maybe it’s because they sound so synthetic, like a machine on the fritz.
 Surely I’ve heard cicadas before, but tonight they sound extraterrestrial—have I never paid attention?
 Ohio’s forests are noisier and more surreal than I expected.